flyteorg/flyte/flyteidl/protos/docs/service/service.rst

    "filename", ":ref:`ref_string`", "", "Filename specifies a desired suffix for the generated location.
 E.g. `file.py` or `pre/fix/file.zip`. +optional.
 By default, the service will generate a consistent name based on the provided parameters."
    "expires_in", ":ref:`ref_google.protobuf.Duration`", "", "ExpiresIn defines a requested expiration duration for the generated url.
 The request will be rejected if this exceeds the platform allowed max. +optional.
 The default value comes from a global config."
    "content_md5", ":ref:`ref_bytes`", "", "ContentMD5 restricts the upload location to the specific MD5 provided.
 The ContentMD5 will also appear in the generated path. +required"
+   "filename_root", ":ref:`ref_string`", "", "If present, data proxy will use this string in lieu of the md5 hash in the path.
+When the filename is also included this makes the upload location deterministic.
+The native url will still be prefixed by the upload location prefix in data proxy config.
+This option is useful when uploading multiple files. +optional"